Comment on proposed regulations

 Note: You can submit your comments anonymously without an account, however, you will not have the option to save drafts or to view your submitted comments.

-Note: You must enter your comments in the commenting boxes.
-The file attachment feature is strictly for supporting documents.
+Please note that you can add any supporting Resources or References along with your comments in Step 3.
+The file attachment feature is strictly for supporting documents, you must enter your comments in the commenting boxes.
 Content from file attachments will only be reviewed by departments and will not be published on the Canada Gazette website.

 Comments can also be submitted by email to the individual identified in the Contact section of the proposed regulation before the deadline.